jsharp6968/mala/README.md

 -   Add a dao insert function in `mala_dao.py:MalaDao()` to insert it into the DB
 - To verify it, add the table (or list of tables, see below) into `constants.py:TOOL_TABLES`

+Some generic functions exist in MalaDAO for generating tables.

 ### Default Tools
 By default, mala ships with some basic tools as follows: